-- Assisting an international retailer in a comprehensive overhaul of its privacy, security, PCI and data management practices, while counseling the company in an FTC and multiple state attorneys general investigations.
+- Assisted an international retailer in a comprehensive overhaul of its privacy, security, PCI and data management practices during both FTC and multiple state attorneys general investigations.

-- Advising one of the world’s largest interactive marketing providers in an international criminal network intrusion involving records of more than 60 million individuals worldwide.
+- Advised one of the world’s largest interactive marketing providers in an international criminal network intrusion involving records of more than 60 million individuals worldwide.

-- Advising a major retailer in a breach involving more than 1 million names and social security numbers in all fifty states.
+- Advised a major retailer in a breach involving more than 1 million names and Social Security numbers in all 50 states.

-- Assisting an offshore multinational bank and financial services entity on its data gathering, use and transfer compliance program spanning 10 jurisdictions and three continents, including the EU.
+- Assisting an offshore multinational bank and financial services entity on its data gathering, use and transfer compliance program spanning three continents, including the EU.

-- Representation of a UK private equity investment group in the acquisition of a U.S.-based outsourcing provider in the health care space and subsequent move of substantially the entire service delivery infrastructure offshore.
+- Represented a UK private equity investment group in the acquisition of a U.S.-based outsourcing provider in the health care space and subsequent move of substantially the entire service delivery infrastructure offshore.

-- Representation of one of the world’s largest hybrid public-private banking concerns in the integration and license of a comprehensive Enterprise Resource Planning system involving operations in at least 23 countries.
+- Represented one of the world’s largest hybrid public-private banking concerns in the integration and license of a comprehensive enterprise resource planning system involving operations in at least 23 countries.

 - Unique BPO transaction on behalf of a Fortune 200 insurer, sourcing novel and core aspects of regulated activities to an Indian service provider.

-- Representation of a state agency in its acquisition of development and fiscal agent services in a Medicare/Medicaid implementation processing approximately $12 billion per year in health care related payments.
+- Represented a state agency in its acquisition of development and fiscal agent services in a Medicare/Medicaid implementation processing approximately $12 billion per year in health care related payments.